Jahia/provisioning-tutorials/README.md

 Its main objective is to automate the startup of complex environment starting from published Jahia releases.
 When using the provisioning API, Jahia will be able to reach "production" without requiring manual actions nor direct filesystem access to the Jahia environment.

-Primariraly aimed at containerized environments (i.e. Docker) this API is not tied to Docker and operates the same on a local Jahia installation.
+Primariraly aimed at containerized environments (i.e. Docker) this API is not tied to Docker and is also available on local Jahia installation.

 ## In this repository